Quoted Companies Alliance Code Compliance

 - William Tuffy – Independent Non-Executive Director and Chair of the Audit Committee

 The Executive Directors of the Company are employed on a full-time basis.
 Non-Executive Directors are required to devote such time to the Group’s affairs as necessary to discharge their duties, and this may change from time to time.
-Members are required to attend all Board meetings and Sub-Committee meetings as necessary.
+Members are required to attend all Board meetings and Committee meetings as necessary.

 The Board’s intention is to meet at least eight times per year for structured Board meetings covering all aspects of the business.
 Meeting papers include business reports and updates from the CEO and the CFO.
 Members of the Group’s senior management team are also invited to present at Board meetings on a regular basis, as appropriate, so that Non-Executive Directors keep abreast of developments in the Group.
-The Board meet through a variety of virtual and in-person meetings.

 The Board has overall responsibility for the Group’s system of internal control and reviewing its effectiveness.
 Key elements of the system of internal control include clearly defined levels of responsibility and delegation, together with well-structured reporting lines up to the Board; the preparation of comprehensive budgets for each bar and head office, approved by the Board; a review of period results against budget, together with commentary on significant variances and updates of both profit and cash flow expectations for the period; Board authorisation of all major purchases and disposals and regular reporting of legal and accounting developments to the Board.